gopikrishna-a/Kubernetes/001_introduction.md

         -- Public (Google cloud, AWS, other clouds)
         -- Hybrid: Public and Private

-* Highly modular so you can make changes if necessary
+* Kubernetes is Highly modular so you can make changes if necessary
 * Kubernetes is opensource
-* Kubernetes has great community
+* Kubernetes has a great community
 * Kubernetes is Backed by Google